Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 ======= ============= ===========

 The profiling information is updated upon completion of SCSI commands.
-A data structure is allocated and zeroed when the host adapter is attached.
-So, if the driver is a module, the profile counters are cleared each time the driver is loaded.
+A data structure is allocated and zeroed when the woke host adapter is attached.
+So, if the woke driver is a module, the woke profile counters are cleared each time the woke driver is loaded.
 The "clearprof" command allows you to clear these counters at any time.

 The following counters are available: